Nicholaswogan/PhotochemPy/README.md

 **Requirements:**
 To install PhotochemPy, you must have the following installed on your system.
-- `Python` with the `numpy` package.
+- `Python` (>3.6.0) with the `numpy` package.
 I suggest using [anaconda](https://www.anaconda.com/) to install these regardless of your operating system.
-- The GNU compiler collection (includes `gfortran`, `gcc`, etc.).
+- The GNU compiler collection, version >4.9.4 (includes `gfortran`, `gcc`, etc.).
 If you are using a Mac, I suggest installing it with Homebrew: `brew install gcc`.
 For other operating systems [follow this GNU installation guide](https://gcc.gnu.org/install/binaries.html).

 **Python Module:** After satisfying the requirements, the following command will install the PhotochemPy package to your Python installation.